 About the Study

 Land use policy guides the Planning Commission's actions on zone changes and subdivision requests.
-Any updates made to policies would not change current zoning.
+These updates do not change current zoning.

-Our goal is to ensure that policies affecting the study area accurately reflect how the members of that community want growth and preservation to happen in the future, and that any significant changes are guided by community input and discussion.
+Our goal in preparing this and other community planning studies is to ensure that policies affecting the study area accurately reflect how the members of that community want growth and preservation to happen in the future, and that any significant changes are guided by community input and discussion.

 The Donelson-Hermitage-Old Hickory Community Plan describes how current land use policies are applied along this section of Lebanon Pike.

 The charrette ended with a presentation and review of possible draft updates to the Donelson-Hermitage-Old Hickory Community Plan.
-Those draft updates are posted below.
-Comments were almost entirely positive, and planners continue to work on a proposal to be heard by the Planning Commission in June.
+Comments were almost entirely positive.